Skip to main content

 Septic Repair

 Drain field failures are the most common and most expensive repair in the Pearland area.
-Per USDA soil survey data, the clay soil in the Pearland area has percolation rates often below 1 inch per hour, which means drain fields saturate faster than they should.
+The clay soil has percolation rates often below 1 inch per hour, which means drain fields saturate faster than they should.
 Common repairs include replacing failed drain field lines ($3,000-$8,000), fixing cracked tanks ($1,500-$3,500), and clearing blocked pipes ($200-$500).
-For comparison, a full system replacement runs $15,000-$25,000 in the Houston metro, so catching problems early through regular pumping ($250-$385) can save thousands.
 If your property took on water during Harvey or any major storm since, the soil compaction around your drain field may be making things worse.

 Septic Inspection